Home > Winter > Skiing

 Our Testing Grounds

-Today, Tilton primarily tests ski gloves in the tough, teeth-chattering conditions of Crested Butte, Colorado, and the wider Gunnison Valley.
+Today, Tilton primarily tests ski gloves in the harsh, teeth-chattering conditions of Crested Butte, Colo., and Gunnison Valley.

-Contributor and diehard ski tester Matt Hart hails from Mount Washington Valley, NH.
-Other contributors to this guide include Austin Beck-Doss, who is based in the hardy state of Wyoming, as well as Colorado-based Editorial Director Sean McCoy.
-GearJunkie Section Editor Will Brendza is likewise based in Colorado.
-Walden travels all over the world ski guiding but is based in Southwest Colorado.
+Other contributors to this guide include Austin Beck-Doss, who is based in the hardy state of Wyoming, and Colorado-based Editorial Director Sean McCoy.
+GearJunkie Section Editor Will Brendza lives in Colorado.
+Walden, who travels all over the world ski guiding, makes his home in Southwest Colorado.
+Contributor and diehard ski tester Matt Hart hails from Mount Washington Valley, N.H.

 Our Testing Process

-While this guide was originally written by writer Austin Beck-Doss in 2021, the guide was resurrected in October 2023, with additions based on lifelong testing done by Senior Editor Morgan Tilton, who started skiing at age 4.
-In 2024, gear tester Matt Hart also joined the ski glove testing ring in addition to GearJunkie editors.
+While Austin Beck-Doss initially wrote this guide in 2021, our team resurrected it in October 2023, with additions based on lifelong testing done by Senior Editor Morgan Tilton, who started skiing at age 4.
+In 2024, gear tester Matt Hart joined the ski glove testing ring along with GearJunkie editors.

 The GearJunkie team has gathered twice annually for a ski week at Crested Butte Mountain Resort in 2022 and 2023.